What if I am not feeling well?

 What do I do if I have a medical condition that makes it difficult to walk around campus?

 Contact should be made with Health Services who will determine medical accommodations.
-In turn, Health Services will contact the Security Department with the needed information to provide parking accommodations or transportation needs.
+In turn, Health Services will contact the Campus Safety Department with the needed information to provide parking accommodations or transportation needs.

 What is a medical emergency?